FF-Plugins-Active/WindowSystem/README.md

 # WINDOW VARIABLES:
 - Is Top Most

+- Has Close
-- Has Close (We recommend to set this false.
+	- We recommend to set this false.
 Because if user close a runtime generated window, all contents and its referances will be gone.
-So, use it for if window's widget is manually created and does not important for mechanics.
+So, use it with cautious.

 - Force Volatile

-- Preserve Aspect Ratio (When user change size of that window, should window preserve it's aspect ratio or not)
+- Preserve Aspect Ratio
+	- When user change size of that window, should window preserve it's aspect ratio or not.

+- Minimized
-- Minimized (Should window initially minimized or not)
+	- Create window as minimized or not.

 - Supports Maximize

 - Supports Minimize

-- Set Mirror Window (True if the window is a mirror window for HMD content)
+- Set Mirror Window

 - In Window Tag (You should absolutely set this with a meaningful and unique tag without space.
 Because we use this to record and get windows)

-- In Window Title (Title will be visible on window's titlebar if you give a title.
-This is different than tag.
-It can be a sentence and more readable.)
+- In Window Title
+	- If you give a title, it will be visible on window's title bar.
+	- It is different than WindowTag as variable aspect but you can use same value.
+	- You can use more readable values with it.

+- In Tooltip
-- In Tooltip (When user hovered that window, there will be additional information as tooltip.)
+	- When user hovered that window, there will be additional information as tooltip.

 - Window Size

+- Minimum Size
-- Minimum Size (Minimum acceptable size for that window.)
+	- Minimum acceptable size for that window.

 - Window Position

+- Border Thick
-- In Border (Border size between frame and its UMG content)
+	- Thickness between frame and UMG content.

+- In Opacity
-- In Opacity (Initial opacity value of that window)
+	- Initial opacity value of that window.

 # PLATFORM:
 - This plugin created only for **Windows** operating system and **Unreal Engine 5.**